-You can learn to work in Android studio.
+You can learn to work in an Android studio.
 There is an IDE (integrated development environment) provided by Google for the Android operating system.
 The Software Development Kit that comes with it not just supports Java but also other programming languages like Kotlin and C++.

 Although as a Java programmer you won’t have much to deal with user interface because most of the mobile app development teams have dedicated user interface experts, you should have a basic knowledge of how the GUI works on mobile devices to gain an edge over other programmers.

 Enterprise applications are used by big organizations, something like Oracle itself.
 They have big programming teams.
 Sometimes, hundreds of programmers are working all over the globe on the same project.